antonfilippov118/consulted.co/README.md

 \curl -sSL https://get.rvm.io | bash -s stable
 ```

-* Install jruby (rvm will give you a hint on this)
+* Install ruby (rvm will give you a hint on this)

 ```
-rvm install jruby-1.7.10
+rvm install ruby-2.0.0-p353
 ```

 * Execute Bundler: